kittyshark/fetlife_kitty_shark_plugin_peak_identity/README.md

 ### Need Help or Have Feedback?

 We're always looking to improve.
-If you have suggestions, issues, or just want to chat about the plugin, reach out!
-(Provide contact method or link to GitHub Issues)
+If you have suggestions, issues, or just want to chat about the plugin, reach out by adding issue to this repo C:

 ---